vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 Christ’s death on the cross restored the rift that occured between God and the human race when Adam and Eve sinned, and we can now once again be called sons and daughters of God!

-## Can I know that I have eternal life?
+## Can I know I have eternal life?

 > And this is the record, that God hath given to us eternal life, and this life is in his Son. *He that hath the Son hath life*; and he that hath not the Son of God hath not life.
 These things have I written unto you that believe on the name of the Son of God; *that ye may know that ye have eternal life*, and that ye may believe on the name of the Son of God.
 {% ct '1 John 5:11-13' %}